johnmcbride/webster-scripts/README.md

 # webster-scripts
-A sample repo that shows how to make a citrix scripts package
+A sample repo that shows how to make a citrix scripts package test